scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 .. class:: abstract

-  * A common problem is running scientific codes across a range of machines.
+  * A common problem is running scientific codes across a range of machines (e.g. laptop, workstation, hpc cluster, cloud platform).
   * We examine the success of [OSGeo-Live]_ in providing a standard environment for GIS projects, both for developer deployment (e.g. developers of QGIS) and for researcher evaluation of new tools.
   * We introduce available tools for Virtual machines and devops.
 These are somewhat widely used, but in an ad hoc manner.
   * We also provide a brief review of existing projects, and how they are using these technologies.